Occupational Therapist Assistant & Physiotherapist Assistant

 Students can be discontinued according to the following reasons:

-- For failure to meet academic program standards by failing two or more courses in the same term,
+- For failure to meet academic program standards by failing two or more courses in the same semester,

 - For violating documented ethical standards of practice,